topfreegames/pitaya/docs/API.md

 ## Handlers

-Handlers are one of the core features of Pitaya, they are the entities responsible for receiving the requests from the clients and handling them, returning the response if the method is a request handler, or nothing, if the method is a push handler.
+Handlers are one of the core features of Pitaya, they are the entities responsible for receiving the requests from the clients and handling them, returning the response if the method is a request handler, or nothing, if the method is a notify handler.

 ### Signature